 The decrease of availability induced by GNSS equipment is modelled by .

-Assuming that only a DGNSS based positioning can meet the desired accuracy level and ensures the required integrity monitoring, the DGNSS system availability can only be achieved, if in case of GNSS and DGNSS signal availability the GNSS/DGNSS sensor is able to determine and assess the position.
+Assuming that only a DGNSS based positioning can meet the desired accuracy level and ensures the required integrity monitoring, the DGNSS system availability can only be achieved if in case of GNSS and DGNSS signal availability the GNSS/DGNSS sensor is able to determine and assess the position.

 with